The Black Crowes: Third reunion: 2019–present

 On January 8, 2021, The Black Crowes announced a 30th Anniversary multi-format re-issue of Shake Your Money Maker, releasing a previously unheard track "Charming Mess" in conjunction.

 In May 2022, the band released their first newly recorded material since the reunion, 1972, an EP consisting of covers of famous tracks released in 1972.

 On March 17, 2023, the band released a double live album on CD and vinyl called Shake Your Money Maker Live, a live album with the first disc being their first album played in its entirety in concert and a second disk consisting of live Black Crowes classics plus a cover of the Rolling Stones', "It's Only Rock 'n Roll (But I Like It)".

 The band released the Grammy nominated Happiness Bastards on March 15, 2024.
 Besides Chris and Rich, the lineup for this release consists of Sven Pipien, Nico Bereciartua, Erik Deutsch and Brian Griffin (who left the band before release).

 In 2025, the Black Crowes were nominated for induction into the Rock and Roll Hall of Fame for the first time.
 The members included in the nomination were Chris Robinson, Steve Gorman, Eddie Harsch, Marc Ford, Johnny Colt, Jeff Cease, and Rich Robinson.

+On January 9, 2026, The Black Crowes announced their tenth studio album, titled A Pound of Feathers, along with two tracks from the album available for streaming.
+The album was released on March 13, 2026.

+On February 26, 2026, the band was nominated for the Rock and Roll Hall of Fame for a second time.